ARTS-Laboratory/IoT-Water-Level-Sensor/system_development/Cellular/v0.2/Arduino Code/README.md

 in the Arduino libraries folder.

 ## Auxillary Code
-This contains two helpful Arduino codes, one to the set the time on an RTC in order to calibrate it.
+This contains three helpful Arduino codes.
+One sets the time on an RTC in order to calibrate it.
 The other is a demo code which can also be found in the Botletics folder in the Special Arduino Libraries folder.
 The LTE Demo is useful to troubleshoot connectivity issues with the SIM card.
+The last is an I2C address finder which can be used to find the I2C address of the INA219 current measuring chip.